 As winter settles in across the state, Animal Humane Society urges pet owners to think twice when letting pets outside for extended periods of time.
 Temperatures below freezing along with wind chill can prove deadly for our domesticated pets.

-The following are tips to keep your pets safe during the blistering cold winter months:
+Keep your pets safe during the blistering cold winter months with these tips.

 Indoor pet tips

 - During severe weather (temperatures in the single digits and below), dogs should be let out only to relieve themselves.
 Cats should be kept indoors at all times.

 - Remove ice, salt and caked mud from your pet's paws and coat immediately.

 - Before walks, put Vaseline or doggie shoes on your dogs' paws to protect him/her from sidewalk salt and chemicals; wipe the Vaseline off when back inside.

 - Make sure your pet’s bed is not on the floor in a cold or drafty area of your home.